ChristianMc2/Internship-repository/README.md

  ## Index and Details page
 #### Index
 Inherits the template of Movie_base.html.
+Displays various sort buttons and a database table for the FavoriteMovies class.
 ```
 {% extends 'Movie/Movie_base.html' %}
 {% load staticfiles %}